Guide

 Does the gross or net contribution go into the pension?

-This is one of the most common points of confusion.
 The answer depends on the scheme type:

 Scottish taxpayers